loginom/loginom-help-en-omegat/data/processors/programming/java-script/fetch-api.md

 **delete(name)**

-- name — имя удаляемого заголовка. Принимает значение типа `string`.
+- name — name of the deleted header.
+It takes the value of the `string` type.
 Required parameter.

-Удаляет заголовок из текущего Headers-объекта.  Метод возвращает `undefined`.
+It deletes a header from the current Headers-object.
+The method returns `undefined`.

 %/spoiler%